McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/cGene Guide.md

 <li><b>Labels:</b>            </li>
 </ul>

-<p>An important feature of this table is the 'Exact' box which can be found under the boxes mentioned above.
-When you choose 'Exact,' you choose only the genes with that specific label.
-You will receive all the genes with all related labels if 'Exact' is not selected.</p>

-<h4><p><u>Using the Table</h4></p></u>
+### <u> Using the Table </u>

-<p>You can use the table in this section of the website to find certain genes of interest.
-Below is a table listing all the headings in the table</p>
+You can use the table in this section of the website to find certain genes of interest.
+Below is a table listing all the headings in the table,

 | Gene | Protein | Species | Source | Scaffold | Segment | Labels |

 <ul>
 <li><b>Gene:</b> Name of the gene</li>